Philippe Musard: History

 His reputation preceding him in England, Musard was expected to bring his concerts to Exeter Hall in October 1839, but these events never occurred as the shareholders disallowed them, feeling the comportment would violate the intended religious purpose of the building.
 Musard did arrive October, 1840 in London for a series of concerts at Drury Lane Theatre.
 He left December 19 that year, owing to previous engagements back in Paris, but returned to London at the Lyceum Theatre the following autumn, competing with Jullien.
 In the middle of the 1840s Musard's popularity began to decline.
 His last appearance in London occurred the summer of 1845, where he appeared at the Vauxhall Gardens, the Surrey Gardens, and at Queen Victoria's royal Costume Ball at Buckingham Palace.
 He owned an estate in Auteuil, at that point a wealthy suburban village, and became mayor of that location.

 In September 1851 Musard suffered a stroke which left him befuddled and paralyzed on the right side.
 He was treated by the homeopath Charles Lethière, but suffered another stroke late in October, which greatly inhibited his reasoning ability.
 Musard was scheduled to conduct a series of winter concerts as usual, and Lethière and his son Alfred proceeded to assemble the accustomed large orchestra, with Alfred conducting.
-Lethière relates that upon arrival, Musard appeared completely oblivious to either his friends, or to the enthusiastic acclimations of the crowd.
+Lethière relates that upon arrival, Musard appeared completely oblivious to either his friends, or to the enthusiastic acclamations of the crowd.
 However, when the music started, Philippe "began to tremble violently" and "his eyes grew bright" and he snatched the baton from his son and began conducting with great vigor.
 He went on to conduct every one of his Paris concerts that season.
 He retired in 1852, still considered the "doyen of dance composers" in France, and proceeded to live quietly off of his savings.
 His life ended as one of great material wealth, but of great physical and mental difficulty.
 He died in Auteuil on 31 March 1859, almost completely forgotten in a short time; even the musical press barely noticed.